 Since then, I’ve been fortunate to get the chance to work with many incredibly talented portrait photographers.
 Many are the leaders in their field; multi-award-winning photographers who are well renowned in the UK and abroad!

-I have done PR talks at photography events, networked at photography shows, hosted online training, created blogs that have helped to rank highly on search engines and have organically built an email list and share a regular newsletter with my latest articles, tips and free resources.
+I have done PR talks at photography events, networked at photography shows, hosted online training, created blogs that have helped to rank highly on search engines and have organically built an email list and shared a regular newsletter with my latest articles and tips, and free resources.

-In addition to my 121 consultancy services, I’m also soon-to-be launching training, workshops and coaching services in order to help more photographers who are struggling to market and promote themselves.
+In addition to my 121 consultancy services, I also now have a coaching programme called the Content Confidence Accelerator which allows me to help more photographers who are struggling to market and promote themselves.

 Helping photographers grow their businesses